VARANASI TOURISM GUIDE:

 Bharat Mata Temple: This temple is dedicated to Mother India.
 Just one kilometer from the Varanasi station.
 The temple is built in the Mahatma Gandhi Kashi Vidyapeeth which was built by Babu Shiv Prasad Gupt.
 This temple was inaugurated by Mahatma Gandhi in 1936 so that the citizens could respect Mother India in statue form.
 The statute is built in marble.
 The statue is a replica of undivided India in three-dimension which has the mountains, plains, and oceans in right proportion.

 Tulsi Manas Temple: This temple is dedicated to Lord Rama.
 The temple is built in the place where Goswami Tulsidas composed the epic ‘Ramacharitramanas’ which provides us with a detailed description of the history and deeds of Lord Rama.
 Tulsi Manas Temple was constructed by a philanthropist family in 1964.

 Nepali Temple: The King of Nepal had built this temple on Lalita ghat in the Nepali style.
 The Nepali temple is also called the ‘Kathwala temple’.
 The temple has some magnificent woodwork.
 Tourist from all over the world come just to see this temple which has no comparison with any other temple in India.

 The workers who carved this temple out were brought from Nepal.
 The wood used in the temple is also found in Nepal.
 The specialty of this wood is that termites do not eat this wood.

-Ram Nagar Durg: 2 kms from the Kashi Hindu university, across the Ganges is located the ancestral house in the fort which was built by the former rulers of Kashi.
-In one of the sections of the fort is the museum which displays the royalty which was once part of the kingdom.
+Ram Nagar Durg: 2 km from the Kashi Hindu university, across the Ganges is located the ancestral house in the fort which was built by the former rulers of Kashi.
+One of the sections of the fort is the museum which displays the royalty which was once part of the kingdom.

 Others Tourist Places in Varanasi: